sebhauri/website/content/en/about/index.md

 translationKey: about
 ---

-I am currently finishing a master in cybersecurity at EPFL.
-I have completed all my compulsory courses and I am currently doing my master thesis at [LASEC](https://lasec.epfl.ch) on post-quantum anonymous tokens.

 I'm passionate about cryptography, decentralized systems, cooking and everything related to privacy.
 I also like football, trekking and skiing.

 {{< image src="https://i.postimg.cc/9Q0DPYfx/morcles.jpg" alt="morcles.jpg" position="center" style="border-radius: 8px;" >}}